Dermah/pulsar-detector-p5/README.md

 # pulsar-detector-p5
 Detect pulses and render them with p5.js

+## Install

+Clone this repo then

+    npm install

+## Build

+    npm run build

+This uses `webpack` to bundle all the PULSAR client-side drawing code into `dist/pulsar.js` which is served up by the web server later.
+You can also do

+    npm run watch

+to automatically build everything when you make a change

 ## Make your own drawings

 Making your own drawings is a bit like making a [p5.js](http://p5js.org/)/[Processing](https://processing.org/) sketch.
 There is a setup function (called when the drawing is activated initially), and a draw function (called every frame).
 Additionally, PULSAR drawings expose another function that indicate whether or not they have finished drawing, allowing the whole drawing to be garbage collected.